jjtjtyt6644/Voting-web/README.md

 - User validation on all API endpoints
 - Room-scoped data isolation

-## 🐛 Known Issues & Limitations

-- In-memory room management (lost on restart - use database for persistence)
-- Passcodes stored in plain text (consider adding hashing)
-- No WebSocket support (uses polling for real-time updates)
-- No admin dashboard for managing active rooms

 ## 📝 Version History

-See [Update Logs](http://localhost:5000/update) for detailed version history and feature updates.
+See [Update Logs] for detailed version history and feature updates.

 ### Latest Version: v2.1.1
 - Fixed proposal counting for multi-room isolation